Serving Fresno, Clovis, and Madera homeowners with real estate options, home selling strategy, and no-pressure guidance.

 Are cash buyers always low offers?

-Not always, but they should be evaluated carefully.
-Some prioritize speed and simplicity.
-Others may compete differently.
-The important part is comparing net outcome, timing, and terms, not just the price.
+Some buyers prioritize speed and simplicity, while others may compete differently depending on the property.
+The key is comparing net outcome, timing, and terms, not just price.

 What should I compare besides price?